skowrons94/19F_pg_LUNA/README.md

 This folder contains all presentations made for the working group togheter with the minutes.

-### 5. Target
+### 5. Implanted Target

-This folder is dedicated to the details and studies of the targets used in the reaction experiments.
-For now only SRIM calculations for the implantation of 19F in Ta and Fe backings are available.
+This folder is dedicated to the study of the implanted 19F targets, mainly by SRIM calculations.